anteatergames/ludustack/README.md

 - Mongodb

 ## Preparing the environment

+Create an account at https://cloudinary.com and get the CLOUDINARY_URL provided on your dashboard.

 You need the following Environment Variables on your system:
 | Name           |                           Value                           |